MasterBroNetwork/TesterUtils/README.md

 # TesterUtils
 An open-source Paper 1.19.2 plugin designed to make testing generally easier by providing helpful utility commands and features.

+This plugin uses the MIT License, Information can be found here: [License](/LICENSE)

 Credit isn't necessary but is always appreciated!\
 (Make sure to link the GitHub repository in your README if you're crediting the original source code.)